njgeorge000158/Mars-News-and-Weather-Analysis-from-Web-Scraping/README.TECHNCAL.md

 If the folders, logs and images, are not present, an IPython notebook will create them.
 The folder, resources, holds the input/output files from the IPython Notebooks; the folder, logs, contains log files from testing the IPython Notebooks; and the folder, images, has the PNG image files of IPython Notebooks' tables and plots.

 To place the IPython notebook in Log Mode or Image Mode set the parameter for the appropriate subroutine in coding cell #2 to True.
-If the program is in Log Mode, it writes information to the log file.
+In Log Mode, the notebook writes information to the log file in the folder, logs.
 If the program is in Image Mode, it writes all DataFrames, hvplot maps, and matplotlib plots to PNG files in the Folder, images.

 ----